 Couples naked race down by it’s quiet side

 I think this line, whilst quite possibly could be taken literally could be interpreted as a metaphor for being free.
-What better symbolism for freedom then running naked along a beach?
+What better symbolism for freedom than running naked along a beach?
 Once again though Morrison uses a nice comparison.
 He describes these people as racing but they are doing so on the quiet side.
 It’s a lovely juxtaposition of imagery.

 And we laugh like soft, mad children